azavea/azavea-branding-guide/_pages/identity/company.md

 title: Company
 group: identity
 permalink: /identity/company.html
-description: Core brand info like our elevator pitch, mission, and taglines.
+description: Core brand info like our elevator pitch, mission, taglines, and logo assets.

 ---
 ## Our name
 Azavea's name is derived from the word “zavea”, which means “perspective” in [Urdu](https://en.wikipedia.org/wiki/Urdu).

 ### Pronunciation
 Azavea: "uh-zay-vee-uh"

 ## Who we are